What are they?

 PSA (prostate-specific antigen), which is often raised in the plasma of patient with prostate cancer, but is also raised in BPH, a benign increase in size (hypertrophy) of the gland, and in gland inflammation (prostatitis).
 Diagnosis requires prostate ultrasound and biopsy.

 A few tumour markers are used to assess the likely course and outcome of a cancer and to indicate the probability of response to a specific treatment.
 They include:

-Hormone receptor status (oestrogen and progesterone receptors) is determined on breast cancer tissue obtained by biopsy or at operation.
+Hormone receptor status (oestrogen and progesterone receptors), which is measured in breast cancer tissue obtained by biopsy or during surgery.
 An oestrogen and progesterone receptor positive cancer is likely to respond to anti-hormone treatment with drugs such as tamoxifen, but response is less likely if the tumour is also HER-2 positive.

-RAS gene mutations (KRAS and NRAS mutations) are tested for on colon cancer tissue obtained by biopsy.
+RAS gene mutations (KRAS and NRAS mutations), which are tested for in colon cancer tissue obtained by biopsy.
 Patients with metastases whose tumour shows no RAS mutations benefit from treatment with anti-epithelial growth factor receptor antibodies such as cetuximab which improve their response to chemotherapy.